yasha4u/media_kinescope/README.md

 # Moodle Kinescope

-Media plugin for Kinescope service - a plugin that makes it easy to add videos from the Kinescope service.
+Media plugin for Kinescope service - a plugin that makes it easy to add videos from the Kinescope service by inserting a link to Kinescope video in any text editor.

 ## Instatllation